 Includes the volumes 1947 to 2001 of the previous Annual Egyptological Bibliography, some 46,000 titles in total.
 From early 2009, titles will be added as they become available, after review by the editor.

-Co-display of multiple digital papyrological resources in a scholarly web resource.
+(open access) Co-display of multiple digital papyrological resources in a scholarly web resource.
 Includes collections from Yale, Michigan, Berkeley, and other libraries; nearly 35,000 paypri in all, in Arabic, Coptic, Greek, Ancient Egyptian, and other languages.

 "Archaia" is a collaborative forum that brings together one of the largest groups of scholars in the world working on early civilizations.
 Scholars in the Humanities and Social Sciences join with those working in the Yale Divinity School, the Yale Law School, the collections and the university libraries.
 While admiring and encouraging traditional modes of work and traditional fields of scholarship, we build a new inter- and multi-disciplinary framework that redefines old disciplinary boundaries.